 <ESMA_QUESTION_SFTR_38>

-Please see the detailed comments in the attached ,xls file
+Please see the detailed comments in the attached ,xls file.

 <ESMA_QUESTION_SFTR_38>

 Do you agree with the proposal to identify the country of the branches with ISO country codes?

 <ESMA_QUESTION_SFTR_39>

 Whilst our members would prefer to use LEI codes for branches, we recognise these may not be available before the SFTR reporting requirements are imposed.
 Therefore we agree that that using ISO country codes is an acceptable alternative in line with current EMIR requirements.
 However we would like ESMA to consider also accepting LEI codes when these become available.